1and1/reactive/README.md

 # reactive-http

 ## reactive JAX-RS Client
-Provides an enhanced JAX-RS client which supports Java8 `CompletableFuture`
+Provides an enhanced JAX-RS client which supports Java8 `CompletableFuture`.
+This client supports CompletableFuture methods such as thenAccept that accepts a function which will be called as soon as the http response is received.
+The thenAccept call returns immediately without waiting for the http response

 ``` java
 import net.oneandone.reactive.rest.client.CompletableClient;